May 18, 2017

 Nana was my first funeral.
 My first uncontrollable sob.
 My first 'There Is No God.'
 The first songs I ever wrote were about losing Nana.
 An unfathomable tragedy.

-For a close-knit Italian family from Brooklyn, losing Nana seemed like everyone's first everything.
+For a close-knit Italian-American family from Bensonhurst, losing Nana seemed like everyone's first everything.
 We've all had a lot of years to get over Nana's departure.
 But you never really get over it.

-I feel Nana there when I'm careening off life's slippery slope.
+I feel Nana most when I'm careening off life's slippery slope.
 That smile.
 That snow shovel.
 Working hard and not complaining.
-She reminds me to not take things for granted.
+She reminds me to never take things for granted.
 She reminds me to water the plants and make more tomato sauce.
 That bad things can happen to good people, that they happen all the time, and that there is never a convenient time for those things to happen.

 You just have to live.

 These days, my Mom is Nana.
 She's a pro.
 Born for the role.
 She's got the title now, and she's gonna hold it for a long time.
-She reminds everyone in our family that we're all still blessed even tho we lost something precious.
+She reminds everyone in our family that we're all still blessed even tho we lost something so precious.

 The Nana I knew would be so proud of the Nana my mother has become.